HarmonizedMRI/PulCeq/README.md

 ![model](doc/model.svg)

-The goal of this repository is to provide an **open standard** specification for encapsulating this sequence description in C code.
+The goal of this repository is to provide an **open standard** specification for encapsulating this sequence description.

-This specification is contained in the ./src/ folder, which contains the following:
-* **pulCeq.h**: defines `Ceq`, a nested struct containing the entire sequence, and function declarations (interfaces) for various tasks including
-   * serializing to file
-   * allocating and freeing up memory
-   * <...>
-* **pulCeq.c**: implementation

-## Example usage

-* Planned: PulCeq.h will be used in the upcoming version of the Pulseq sequence interpreter for GE scanners (TOPPE v6)
+At present, this specification is formally expressed as a nested C struct named **Ceq**, however equivalent representations in other programming languages may be used in practice.